-The first form includes basic information about the applicant agency and will auto populate based on the agency profile.
-Applicant will need to add information is the Applicant Agency is not the same as the Implementing Agency.
+The first form includes basic information about the applicant agency.
+Applicant will need to add information if the Applicant Agency is not the same as the Implementing Agency.

-Please indicate whether or not your agency is registered in the federal System for Award Management (SAM) and 5% LVAP certified and if applicable, Human Trafficking Victim Assistance Organization certified.
+Please indicate whether or not your agency is registered in the federal System for Award Management (SAM), 5% LVAP certified, and if applicable, Human Trafficking Victim Assistance Organization certified.
 Your agency must be registered in SAM and certified to receive 5% funds before drawing down funds.